zeroflucs-given/generics/README.md

 ### Any / AnyContext
 Returns true if any item in the slice passes.

+#### Combinations
+Returns all combinations (note: not permutations) of items of length N over the slice.

+### CombinationsFiltered
+Returns all combinations of items of length N over the slice, where the members of the slice can be filtered.
+The return type contains references back to the original input list indicies.

 ### Concatenate
 Joins N slices of items together in the given order.
 Allocates a new slice.